-From emergency repairs to complex, award-winning designs, Harris provides assistance with planning, permitting, and designing environmentally responsible stormwater systems that protect the community’s natural resources.
+From emergency repairs to funding solutions, to complex, award-winning designs, Harris provides assistance with planning, permitting, and designing environmentally responsible stormwater systems that protect the community’s natural resources.

 Designed for Compliance

 Harris has an expert understanding of the latest stormwater and environmental mandates—including the U.S. EPA's National Pollutant Discharge Elimination System (NPDES)—as well as state regulations, such as the California State Water Resource Control Board’s Municipal Storm Water Program.
 We also have deep expertise preparing Stormwater Pollution Prevention Plans to protect rivers, lakes, coastal waters, and flood control facilities from sediment and other pollutants during construction activities.